-2. UNAUTHORIZED TRANSACTIONS
+2. UNAUTHORIZED TRANSACTIONS, RELATED COSTS AND RECOVERIES

 In December 2009, the Company learned of significant unauthorized transactions, which totaled approximately \$31,500,000 from fiscal 2005 through December 2009.
-The volume of these unauthorized transactions was \$8,498,434 in fiscal year 2009 and \$10,286,988 from July 1, 2009 until the unauthorized transactions were discovered in December 2009.
-As a result of these unauthorized transactions, the Company restated its consolidated financial statements on Form 10-K/A for June 30, 2009.
+The volume of these unauthorized transactions was \$10,286,988 from July 1, 2009 until the unauthorized transactions were discovered in December 2009.